The Dome at America's Center: Naming rights

-During its planning and construction, the Dome was known as The Dome at America's Center.
-Trans World Airlines, a St. Louis-based air carrier, purchased naming rights in 1995 and held them until 2001, when TWA was acquired by American Airlines (American already had its name on two NBA/NHL venues in Dallas and Miami).
-During this time, the Dome was known as the Trans World Dome.
+During its planning and construction, the stadium was called The Dome at America's Center.
+Trans World Airlines, a St. Louis-based air carrier, purchased naming rights in 1995 and held them until 2001.
+During this time, the stadium was known as the Trans World Dome.
+When TWA declared Chapter 11 bankruptcy in the spring of 2001 and was later acquired by American Airlines, the naming rights deal was terminated as American already had its name on two NBA/NHL venues in Dallas and Miami).